-Text Box 2.5.1: Describe a fair, open, and competitive subgrantee selection process for eligible nondeployment activities.
+Text Box 2.5.1: Describe a fair, open, and competitive subgrantee selection process for eligible non-deployment activities.
 Responses must include the objective means, or process by which objective means will be developed, for selecting subgrantees for eligible non-deployment activities.
 If the Eligible Entity does not intend to subgrant for non-deployment activities, indicate such.

-According to the Broadband Equity, Access, and Deployment (BEAD) Notice of Funding Opportunity (NOFO), the Washington State Broadband Office (WSBO) can only use BEAD funding for non-deployment activities if it can demonstrate plan to bring affordable, high-speed broadband services to all unserved and underserved locations.
-Unserved locations are those with broadband download speeds less than 25 megabits per second (Mbps) and upload speeds less than 3 Mbps, whereas underserved locations have broadband speeds less than 100 Mbps for downloads and 20 Mbps for uploads.50 The BEAD program allocates more than \$1.2 billion to the state of Washington to expand broadband service.
-However, this amount will likely be insufficient given the estimated number of unserved and underserved locations Commission's (FCC) National Broadband Map, published October 10, 2023, indicates that Washington has more than 230,000 unserved locations and more than 85,000 underserved locations.
-These numbers will change once the WSBO begins removing locations with enforceable commitments and after the Challenge Process, as described in the DRAFT Initial Proposal Volume I.51
+According to the Broadband Equity, Access, and Deployment (BEAD) Notice of Funding Opportunity (NOFO), the Washington State Broadband Office (WSBO) can only use BEAD funding for non-deployment activities if it can demonstrate a plan to bring affordable, high-speed broadband services to all unserved and underserved locations.
+Unserved locations are those with broadband download speeds less than 25 megabits per second (Mbps) and upload speeds less than 3 Mbps, whereas underserved locations have broadband speeds less than 100 Mbps for downloads and 20 Mbps for uploads.
+The BEAD program allocates more than \$1.2 billion to the state of Washington to expand broadband service.
+However, this amount will likely be insufficient given the estimated number of unserved and underserved locations and the relatively high number of high-cost locations.
+The Federal Communications Commission's (FCC) National Broadband Map, published October 10, 2023, indicates that Washington has more than 230,000 unserved locations and more than 85,000 underserved locations.
+These numbers will change once the WSBO begins removing locations with enforceable commitments and after the Challenge Process, as described in the DRAFT Initial Proposal Volume I.

 For non-deployment activities (activities unrelated to constructing broadband infrastructure), the WSBO expects to rely on other resources, such as the Digital Equity Act's capacity building and competitive grant programs, along with other funding sources, such as state or public-private partnerships.
 However, if funding is available after providing broadband service to all unserved and underserved locations and eligible community anchor institutions, the WSBO will select non-deployment activities using fair, open, and competitive subgrantee selection processes for eligible activities.
 The non-deployment subgrantee selection process will parallel the open and competitive grant processes used in currently active state grant programs, like the Digital Navigator Program or the Job Skills Program (see Appendix 18.7 for more information on these program examples).
-Adjustments will be made to the grant processes as necessary to meet National Telecommunications and Information Administration (NTIA) requirements.52 If funding is available, the WSBO will either issue a NOFO or work with another state agency with relevant experience in administering grant programs related to activities supporting statewide priorities.
+Adjustments will be made to the grant processes as necessary to meet National Telecommunications and Information Administration (NTIA) requirements.
+If funding is available, the WSBO will either issue a NOFO or work with another state agency with relevant experience in administering grant programs related to activities supporting statewide priorities.
+These are workforce development, internet adoption, and affordability.

-51 For more information about the WSBO's universal coverage cost estimate and the anticipated funding gap, please refer to the Five-Year Action Plan.
+For more information about the WSBO's universal coverage cost estimate and the anticipated funding gap, please refer to the Five-Year Action Plan.